 Georgia property owners have a duty to ensure the safety of the public when visiting their property.
 This includes business owners, homeowners, landlords, and commercial property owners (including hotel owners).
 These entities must keep their properties reasonably safe for use by tenants and customers or patrons.
-If you are injured on another person's property a premises liability attorney at the Law Offices of Shane Smith can review the incident and advise you of your legal rights.
+If you are injured on another person's property a premises liability attorney at Shane Smith Law can review the incident and advise you of your legal rights.

 Property owners are responsible for maintaining their property's structural integrity in a way that that minimizes the risk of visitors' injuries.
 Homeowners or businesses may fail to properly monitor the weight load on a deck, thereby resulting in a deck collapse.